-The Presbyterian Church (U.S.A.) is present in Bolivia primarily through the Joining Hands (JH) program of the Presbyterian Hunger Program, which is funded largely through the One Great Hour of Sharing.
-The JH network in Bolivia, UMAVIDA, connects Presbyterians from the United States with communities in Bolivia to fight the root causes of hunger and poverty and to promote fullness of life for all.
-Mission personnel serve with UMAVIDA as facilitators for our work together.
+Presbyterian World Mission works in partnership with the Joining Hands for Life Network, which promotes environmental sustainability and empowerment of marginalized communities.
+With the support of our mission co-worker, Presbyterians from the United States connect with communities in Bolivia to address the root causes of hunger and poverty and to promote fullness of life for all.

-Through partnerships, scholarships and financial support, the PC(USA) has been in solidarity with the nascent Independent Presbyterian Church in Bolivia in its quest to become an independent and authentically Bolivian church—self-sustaining, self-propagating and self-governing.
+The church was founded in 2004 and is a small denomination with a big heart for evangelism.
+Through pastoral accompaniment, scholarships and financial support, the PC(USA) has been in solidarity with the nascent Independent Presbyterian Church in Bolivia in its quest to become an independent and authentically Bolivian church—self-sustaining, self-propagating and self-governing.